huBioinfo/CytoCommunity/README.md

 ## Usage

-CytoCommunity can be utilized in either an unsupervised or a supervised learning framework.
+CytoCommunity can be used in either an unsupervised or a supervised learning mode.
 You can apply CytoCommunity algorithm in the following five steps:

   1. Step0: Constructing KNN graghs.